Sophomore Career Exploration Program

 The Corporate Group is dedicated to being a trusted, strategic business partner to clients Bankwide.
 The Group delivers a broad range of innovative, impactful solutions that foster the Bank's ability to meet its mission.
 The Corporate Group is aligned across its functions to provide superior services and value-added resource and financial management that seamlessly support our clients' and the Bank's objectives.

-The primary purpose of the Federal Reserve Bank of New York's Audit Group (Internal Audit) is to assist the Board of Directors in the effective execution of its responsibilities for the Bank and the Federal Reserve System.
+The Audit Group (Internal Audit) assists the Board of Directors in the effective execution of its responsibilities for the Bank and the Federal Reserve System.
 Internal Audit accomplishes its purpose by providing independent, objective assurance, and consulting services designed to add value and improve the Bank's operations.
 Internal Audit assists the Bank in achieving its objectives by bringing a systematic, disciplined approach to evaluating and improving the effectiveness of controls, risk management, and governance processes.

-The Legal Group comprises of six separate and distinct Functions: Bank Applications, Compliance, Federal Reserve Law Enforcement Unit (FRLEU), Group Operations and Strategy (GOAS), Legal, and Records Management.
+The Legal & Compliance Group is comprised of six separate and distinct Functions: Bank Applications, Compliance, Federal Reserve Law Enforcement Unit (FRLEU), Group Operations and Strategy (GOAS), Legal, and Records Management.
 Internships will be available in the:

 • Compliance Function: Identifies monitors and remediates legal, regulatory and reputational risks to the Bank by identifying compliance risk, handling Code of Conduct-related issues, and evaluating the compliance programs for the Bank's business functions.